Daniel-Hardie/summer-of-tech/snotbot/Amazon Simple Email Service.md

 CreateAndSendEmail()
 ```

-Going through, we first need to set up sender and recipient email addresses, where the recipients can be stored as a string list.
-Next we are declaring what AWS region the SES service we are using is in, which should ideally be in the same region as this lambda.
-Finally, we create the email contents that will be used in the email.
+Going through, we first need to set up sender and recipient email addresses, where the recipients can be stored as a list of strings.
+Next, we are declaring what AWS region the SES service we are using is in, ideally, this should be in the same region as the lambda.
+Finally, we create the email contents/body.

-Stepping through the CreateAndSendEmail method (which should be split out into two seperate methods 🤫) we first create a reference to the SES service with client using Boto3.
+Stepping through the CreateAndSendEmail method (which should be split out into two seperate methods 🤫) we first create a reference to the SES service using the Boto3 client.
 [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is the Python AWS SDK, which allows us to invoke AWS commands through code, which is pretty cool!
-So by creating this client with SES, we can basically use SES functionality from within our lambda code.
+So, by creating this SES client, we can use SES functionality from within our lambda code.

-After the client is set up, we then create the email and send it using the client.
-If we get a successful response from SES, we receive back a message id (which is printed out to [Amazon CloudWatch](https://github.com/Daniel-Hardie/summer-of-tech/blob/main/snotbot/Amazon%20CloudWatch.md)).
+After the client is set up, we create the email and then using the client, send the email.
+If we get a successful response from SES, we receive back a message id (which is printed out to [Amazon CloudWatch](./Amazon%20CloudWatch.md)).
 If we do not get a successful response, the error is then printed out into the logs so we can investigate further to see what the problem is.

 And just like that, you can now send emails from a lambda function using SES!